nyanbinaryneko/hexagonal/src/pages/blog/2019-09-04-hexago-nl-the-hexacult.md

 ## What is it about?

 The goal of the HexaCult is simple.
-Maximum Productivity and Better living through Hexacons.
+Maximum Productivity and Better living through Hexagons.
 We don't have many rules, just Praise Hexagon, Maximize Productivity, and Be Excellent to your fellow humans and anthromorphic animals.

 ## How do I join?